wasp-lang/wasp/web/docs/language/features.md

 </TabItem>
 </Tabs>

-When a user signs in for the first time, Wasp assigns generated values to the `username` and `password` fields of the `userEntity` by default (e.g. `username: nice-blue-horse-14357`), so make sure to include these in your `userEntity` declaration even if you're only using a Social Login provider.
+When a user signs in for the first time, if the `userEntity` has `username` and/or `password` fields Wasp assigns generated values to those fields by default (e.g. `username: nice-blue-horse-14357` and a strong random `password`).
+This is a historical coupling between auth methods that will be removed over time.
 If you'd like to change this behavior, these values can be overridden as described below.

 :::tip Overriding Defaults
 It is also posslbe to [override the default](features#overrides-for-social-login-providers) login behaviors that Wasp provides for you.
 This allows you to create custom setups, such as allowing Users to define a username rather than the default random username assigned by Wasp on initial Login.